Christmas decoration

 • 1 pack of vanilla

 You make a dough with your hands, without the hand mixer.
-The golden rule is to first put the dry ingredients (flour, sugar, almonds, baking powder, vanilla) and then add butter (almost 1 whole butter).
-Mix it manually for a longer period of time to do it evenly.
+The golden rule is to put the dry ingredients first (flour, sugar, almonds, baking powder, vanilla) and then add butter (almost 1 whole butter).

 Vanilin Kiflici in the oven